-The Procurement Officer, or an evaluation committee of at least three (3) qualified State employees selected by the Procurement Officer, shall evaluate proposals.
+The Evaluation committee of at least three (3) qualified State employees selected by the Procurement Officer, shall evaluate proposals.
 The evaluation will be based solely on the evaluation criteria set out in Section Four of this RFP.

 Prior to holding any discussion, a priority list shall be generated consisting of offers determined to be acceptable or potentially acceptable.
 However, proposals may be accepted without such discussions.